jlibovicky/jlibovicky.github.io/_posts/2017-11-05-Fake-news-on-AI.md

 how often the bad guys have academic degrees?).

-These unspoken connections of course make the news stories more attractive and make the technologies more popular among the public, on the other hand it makes false expectations both in terms of use and possible misuse of the technologies.
+These unspoken connections of course make the news stories more attractive and make the technologies more popular among the public.
+On the other hand, it raises false expectations both in terms of use and possible misuse of the technologies.
 Public discussion is misdirected towards hypothetical risks and overlooks the real ones.